 LEVEL 1 LEV EL 2 LEVEL 3 LEVEL 4

-Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place oort and Student oort Team - may be opriate when student no prior incidents and ventions have not appropriate when been put in place to address behave behavior has connegatively affective.
-Level 3: Short Term Suspension - may be appropriate when inter and supports have been place but the behavior escalating (repeated of more serious offenses) n put in is Term Sus appropria behavior Request for Long spension - may be the when student's seriously affects the d welfare of others sool
+Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place d Student appropriate when student to address behave not appropriate when been put in place to address behavior has connegatively affective.
+Level 3: Short Term Suspension - may be appropriate when interventions and supports have been put in place but the behavior is escalating (repeated offenses or more serious offenses) Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety and welfare of others in the school

 INAPPROPRIATE OR DI BEHAVIOR SRUPTIVE LEVEL 1 LEVEL 2 VEL 3 LEVEL 4

-Offense: (15) False Alarm Falsely activating a fire alarm m or other disaster alarm
+Offense: (15) False Alarm Falsely activating a fire alarm n or other disaster alarm

 K-5 students • • •

 6-12 students •

-Offense: (14) Bomb Threat A telephoned, written, or ele property. nat a bomb, explosive e, chemical, or biologic al weapon has been p laced on school
+Offense: (14) Bomb Threat A telephoned, written, or ele property. at a bomb, explosive e, chemical, or biologic al weapon has been p laced on school

 All Students (K-12) •

-Offense: (13) Larceny or O Unlawful taking and carrying unlawfully withholding prop g away of personal property with inten- t to deprive the rightful owner of p property.
-P ermanently or
+Offense: (13) Larceny or O Unlawful taking and carrying unlawfully withholding prop g away of personal property with inten t to deprive the rightful owner of p property.
+Po ermanently or

+All Students (K-12) • •

+Offense: (12) Criminal Mischief Intentional or reckless damaging of the property of the school or of another person, including, but not limited to, vandalism and the defacing of property with graffiti.

 All Students (K-12) • • •

-l

-Offense: (12) Criminal Mis Intentional or reckless damaged defacing of property with gra ging of the propert y of the school or of another person, include ing, but no t limited to , vandalism and the

-All Students (K-12) • • •

-1
+•

 Offense: (11) Burglary Entering school property wit h intent to commit a crime.

 All Students (K-12) • •

-LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place Level 2: Administration - may be appropriate when supports have been put in place in the classroom to address behavior but the behavior has continued to negatively affect the learning of the student and others Level 3: Short Term Suspension - may be appropriate when interventions and supports have been put in place but the behavior is escalating (repeated offenses or more serious offenses) Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety and welfare of others in the school

-ntact or attempting nmunication of involving race
+LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place Level 2: Administration - may be appropriate when supports have been put in place in the classroom to address behavior but the behavior has continued to negatively affect the learning of the student and others Level 3: Short Term Suspension - may be appropriate when interventions and supports have been put in place but the behavior is escalating (repeated offenses or more serious offenses) Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety and welfare of others in the school seen put in place the stadent and (Stile15 more serious orienses) INAPPROPRIATE OR DIS BEHAVIOR SRUPTIVE LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 Offense: (10) Intimidation, Harassment, Menacing, or Bullying Behavior and Not Physical Contact threatening, stalking, or seeking to coerce or compel a person to do something; intentionally placing or attempting to place another person in fear of imminent physical injury; or engaging in verbal, written or electronic means of communication or physical conduct that threatens another with harm, including intimidation through the use of epithets or slurs involving race, ethnicity, national origin, religious practices, sex, gender, sexual orientation, age, weight or disability K-5 students • • • • 6-12 students • • • Offense: (9) Minor Altercations Involves physical contact, but no physical injury.
+Striking, shoving or kicking another person or subjecting another person to unwanted and/or unprovoked physical contact with the intent to harass, annoy, or alarm another person, but no physical injury results.
+All Students (K-12) • • •

-• •

-• •

-bjecting anot